ltrujello/ltrujello.github.io/docs/category_theory/Limits and Colimits./Existence of Universal Morphisms and Adjoint Functors.md

 we were given a functor who has a left adjoint.
 Namely, it must preserve limits.
 This natural question one would then ask is if the converse holds.
-The above theorem tells us no, the converse doesn't hold and in fact we need to make sure the functor satisfies the \textbf{solution set condition}.
+The above theorem tells us no, the converse doesn't hold and in fact we need to make sure the functor satisfies the **solution set condition**.
 In the next section, we'll give an example of a functor which preserves limits from a complete category, but still has no left adjoint.}

 As a converse to the above theorem, we have the following.